 Rachel Andrews, Reader

 Rachel Andrews (she/her) is a Brit with a Californian accent residing in Conroe, Texas.
 She enjoys reading, watching films, and spending time with her family and animals.
-She also loves learning about and how to cook culturally diverse cuisines.
+She also loves learning how to cook culturally diverse cuisines.

 Wit Camarena, Reader